JuliaManifolds/Manifolds.jl/docs/src/tutorials/working-in-charts.md

 ![](working-in-charts_files/figure-commonmark/cell-19-output-1.png)

-The adjoint helpers return coordinates directly, rather than a time-dependent Jacobi-field solution.
-The adjoints of the exponential-map differentials map a vector at $q$ back to $p$.
+The adjoints of the exponential map differentials map a vector at $q$ back to $p$.
-The adjoints of the logarithmic-map differentials have the converse domain and codomain.
+The adjoints of the logarithmic map differentials have the converse domain and codomain.

 ``` julia
 adjoint_differential_exp_basepoint = Manifolds.solve_chart_adjoint_differential_exp_basepoint(